Constructed to withstand the rigors of high altitude or undersea depths,

 The Bremont Royal Marines Commando commemorates an incredible 350 years of history, once described by Churchill as “...long, rough and glorious...”.
 The style is that of a classic diver’s watch.
 It provides excellent legibility and a 120 click uni-directional bezel, all with high luminance.
-The project, limited to just 350 timepieces and exclusive to serving and retired Royal Marines, is built to the rugged but exacting standards that have become the hallmark of Bremont timepieces.
+The project, which is now sold out, was limited to just 350 timepieces and exclusive to serving and retired Royal Marines, built to the rugged but exacting standards that have become the hallmark of Bremont timepieces.

 The Bremont B-2 Chronograph was produced for the elite pilots of the Northrop Grumman B-2 Spirit.
 This American strategic bomber is the only aircraft able to carry large air-to-surface standoff weapons in a stealth configuration.
 Designed in conjunction with the Squadron, the Bremont B-2 Chronograph is based on the ALT1-Z. Its DLC coated bezel and blacked-out features represent the B-2 - also known as the Stealth Bomber.
 The B-2 spirit timepiece inspired the design of Bremont's ALT1-B core collection model.